 Yes.

-There are a lot of great men that have come into my life that have had significant impact and are continue to walk with me now.
+There are a lot of great men that have come to my life that have had significant impact and are continuing to walk with me now.

-You know, that really puts a fire in my heart to keep continue to, you know, just share the word uh of God with the world.
+You know, that really puts a fire in my heart to continue to share the word of God with the world.

-And so with my this platform of breakthrough, I really just want to go.
+And so with this platform of breakthrough, I really just want to go.

-And one day when I'm um God calls me to heaven, I really just want to know how many people I took to heaven with me.
+And one day when God calls me to heaven, I really just want to know how many people I took to heaven with me.

-And I want to know that my time on Earth was spent trying to bring as many people.
+And I want to know that my time on earth was spent trying to bring as many people together.

 Yeah, I hear you laughing there, Devon.